ChrstphrHll/npc_gen/students/Alkindus Llamryl.md

   int: 9
   str: 13
   wis: 11
-track: Assault
-trait: I am utterly serene, even in the face of disaster.
-trait1: Rustic
-trait2: Pessimistic
 year: 1
+guild: Alderden
+partyID: 56
 ---
 # Alkindus Llamryl
 ---
 ### Description
 - 1st year Half-Elf Sorcerer in Alderden
-- wavy blonde hair that's braided with green ribbon (long), Gray eyes, and Light skin
+- wavy blonde hair that's braided with green ribbon (long), Pale Blue eyes, and Light skin
 - Is Rustic and Pessimistic, and has Order as their ideal

 ### Organizations